 I nearly tripped over the skirt of my dress in my haste to curtsey before the queen.
 "Queen Frigga, I did not recognize you."
-I felt extremely foolish for my lack of regard.
+Cheeks burning, I berated myself for my lack of regard.
 It had been many decades since I last saw the queen.
 Never had I spoken to her, but I respected her from afar.
 "I was not expecting your visit here—in the house of healing, that is."

 "Do not fret," the queen said.
-"There is no need for such formalities.
-I was once a maiden in the house of healing myself."
+"There is no need for such formality, especially here.
+I was once a maiden serving in the house of healing myself."
 She gestured to the empty beds that stood on either side of us.
 "Always a good sign."

-I bowed my head, my face heated now.
+I bowed my head, the heat in my face slowly dissipating.
 To be in the presence of one so well versed in magic was humbling indeed.
 "Your Majesty, I greatly admire your gift for healing and protection."

-"And your father has informed me of your gift for magic," Queen Frigga replied.
+"And you father has informed me of your own gift for magic," Queen Frigga replied.
 "Though you may not be exceedingly knowledgeable of the art, I see you have potential."

 "Thank you, Your Majesty.
 I hope you will enjoy your time in Vanaheim."